-You need to treat the giraffes with respect and be really careful.
+You need to treat the animals with respect and be really careful around them.

 Like one of the staff members used to say ‘No food, No friendship!’.

-Either way, some of them are very gentle and you can even touch them and get a kiss (only for a treat of course). ;)
+Anyhow, some of the animals are very gentle and you can even touch them and get a kiss (only for a treat of course). ;)

 We booked our room 10 months in advance and that’s definitely what we recommend you to do!

 The Manor is one of the most popular places in Nairobi and is completely booked most of the time.

 You can book your room through the Safari Collections official website.

 How Long to Stay at Giraffe Manor

 We stayed 2 nights at Giraffe Manor and that’s the exact amount of time you need to fully enjoy this wonderful experience!